These Mediterranean Portobello Beef Burgers are a healthy BBQ recipe topped with garlic herb cheese, roasted red peppers and basil mayo.

 - 1/2 cup light mayo

 - 1/2 tsp lemon juice

-- In the last two minutes or so of cooking time add cheese to burgers and lightly toast buns on the BBQ.
-Remove and serve burgers topped with roasted veggies, arugula and basil mayo.
+- In the last two minutes or so of cooking time, add cheese to burgers and lightly toast buns on the BBQ or in a skillet.
+Remove and serve burgers topped with veggies, arugula and basil mayo.
 Enjoy!